MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-kiosk-mode-transition-plan.md

 13. Sign out from the kiosk device and sign in with the local kiosk account to validate the configuration.

-**Step 3: Develop a transition plan.** Based on your testing and organizational needs, we recommend developing a transition plan and moving to the new version of Microsoft Edge before to support ends for Microsoft Edge Legacy on March 9, 2021.
+**Step 3: Develop a transition plan.** Based on your testing and organizational needs, we recommend developing a transition plan and moving to Microsoft Edge on Chromium before support ends for Microsoft Edge Legacy on March 9, 2021.

 ## Scenarios that require you to recreate an existing kiosk

-If you update to Windows 10, version 20H2, the new Microsoft Edge will be installed, and Microsoft Edge Legacy will be hidden.
-In this instance, you will need to set up kiosk mode again in the new version of Microsoft Edge.
+If you update to Windows 10, version 20H2, Microsoft Edge on Chromium will be installed, and Microsoft Edge Legacy will be hidden.
+In this instance, you will need to set up kiosk mode again in Microsoft Edge on Chromium.

 ## How to get help

 Kiosk mode may be an important part of your everyday business, so we want to help make this transition as smooth as possible and help you avoid disruptions.
-If your business needs help transitioning to the new Microsoft Edge, [support](https://support.serviceshub.microsoft.com/supportforbusiness/create?sapId=a77ee9b7-b6b6-aa08-d7b9-887ebe228207) is available from Microsoft.
+If your business needs help transitioning to Microsoft Edge on Chromium, [support](https://support.serviceshub.microsoft.com/supportforbusiness/create?sapId=a77ee9b7-b6b6-aa08-d7b9-887ebe228207) is available from Microsoft.
 [FastTrack support](https://www.microsoft.com/fasttrack/microsoft-365/microsoft-edge?rtc=1) is also available at no additional charge to customers with 150 or more paid seats of Windows 10 Enterprise.
 Additionally, if you experience site or app compatibility issues, get no-cost help using [App Assure](https://fasttrack.microsoft.com/portal).
-The App Assure compatibility promise is: if your web apps or sites work on Internet Explorer 11, supported versions of Google Chrome, or any version of Microsoft Edge, they'll should also work with on the new Microsoft Edge.
-If not, you can contact App Assure for remediation support here or by email (ACHELP@microsoft.com) if you experience any challenges submitting your request.
+The App Assure compatibility promise is: if your web apps or sites work on Internet Explorer 11, supported versions of Google Chrome, or any version of Microsoft Edge, they should also work on Microsoft Edge on Chromium.
+If not, you can contact App Assure for remediation support here or by email if you experience any challenges submitting your request (ACHELP@microsoft.com).

 ## See also